TCoder920/encompliance-project/encompliance-frontend/README.md

 ## Security Note

 In a production environment, API calls to OpenAI should be proxied through a backend service to protect your API key.
-The current implementation with `dangerouslyAllowBrowser: true` is for demonstration purposes only.